yannixeno/AzureHoneyPotLab/README.md

 ---

 # Closing notes
-This analysis revealed several key insights into potential security vulnerabilities and attack patterns.
+This analysis I made revealed several key insights into potential security vulnerabilities and attack patterns.
 Frequent failed login attempts targeting privileged accounts, such as "Administrator" and "VMADMIN," highlighted the need for stronger access controls and more proactive monitoring.
-The diverse geographic sources of these attacks suggest a wide range of malicious actors, potentially utilizing botnets or automated attack tools to conduct brute-force login attempts.
+The diverse geographic sources of these attacks suggest a wide range of malicious actors, utilizing botnets or automated attack tools to conduct brute-force login attempts.

 Events like the shutdown and startup of the event logging service, along with changes to system time, raised concerns about the potential tampering of logging mechanisms to evade detection.
 These findings underscore the importance of maintaining tamper-proof logging systems, which are critical for detecting and responding to attacks.

 The analysis of privilege escalation attempts and user group enumerations revealed that attackers are likely conducting reconnaissance to gain higher-level access or escalate their privileges.
 The creation of new processes and cryptographic operations further suggests active exploitation or the presence of malware.
 These patterns emphasize the need for robust endpoint detection and response (EDR) solutions, as well as continuous monitoring of system processes and activities.

-Temporal Trends indicated deliberate timing of attacks, with peaks in failed login attempts during late afternoon and early evening hours (UTC), potentially exploiting presumed "off-hours" for monitoring.
-This highlights the need for 24/7 monitoring and response capabilities, as well as the importance of time-based anomaly detection systems.
+Temporal Trends indicated deliberate timing of attacks, with peaks in failed login attempts during obscure times, potentially exploiting presumed "off-hours" for monitoring.
+This highlighted the need for 24/7 monitoring and response capabilities, as well as the importance of time-based anomaly detection systems.

 # Final Thoughts:
 This lab provided valuable insights into how attackers probe cloud environments, especially focusing on weak login credentials, poor network security configurations, and lapses in monitoring.
-By improving security practices based on these findings—such as implementing stricter access controls, strengthening defenses against brute-force attacks, and continuously improving detection capabilities—you can significantly enhance the overall security posture of your cloud infrastructure.
+By improving security practices based on these findings—such as implementing stricter access controls, strengthening defenses against brute-force attacks, and continuously improving detection capabilities—you can significantly enhance the overall security posture of the infrastructure.
 The lessons learned from this lab are not just theoretical but can be directly applied to protect live environments from evolving cyber threats.